ericstrobl/RCSP/README.md

 > out = RCSP(samps, reg="MARS")

 # Run RCSP on AMD data
-Download the Data folder and place its contents into the working directory.
+Download Data.zip, unzip its contents and place them into the working directory.
 Then load bulk RNA-seq data:
 > load("samps_bulk_AMD2.RData")

 Load descendants of each variable precomputed from Perturb-seq: